Discover SANFL and ECH Walking Footy

 Played in teams of 6 people on a field the size of a basketball court, SANFL and ECH Walking Footy is designed to be a fun, inclusive and safe game with no running, tackling or bumping involved.

 SANFL and ECH Walking Footy is a great way to meet new people and incorporate exercise in your life in a social and fun way.
-Why not come along to the final free come and try sessions in February, click here for details.

 Is Walking Footy right for you?